chicoronny/RonnyTrackMate/README.md

 - Batch Mode Plug-in to run TrackMate headless from a configuration file

 - Binary Detector to detect objects from a binary image using the ParticleAnalyzer class from ImageJ

+- Export tracks to SQLite

+- Export tracks to CSV files